melexis/sphinx-traceability-extension/doc/integration_test_report.rst

 .. test: link to later (bottom of this page) defined source, should not warn

 .. item-link::
-    :source: late\d
+    :source: r003|late001|CL
     :type: trace
     :targets: r001

-.. warning on next 2 item-links due to the use of all or none of the mutually exclusive options:
+.. warnings on next 2 item-links due to the use of all or none of the mutually exclusive options:

 .. item-link::
     :source: late001